• Skip to primary navigation

 And by gosh, I have done it!
 And now you can too!

-How to make mayonnaise cake:
+How to make chocolate mayonnaise cake

 1. Sift the dry ingredients.
 And then whisk them to combine.
 This ensures there are no lumps in the dry ingredients.